Balasubramanian-pg/Agile-in-Power-BI/Scrum-Framework/Artifacts/Sprint Execution & Team Practices /Readme.md

-# README: The Discipline of Sprint Execution & Team Practices
+# The Discipline of Sprint Execution & Team Practices

 ## Introduction